isomerpages/sndgo-corp/_initiatives/transport/overview.md

 <div class="col">
 <a href="/initiatives/transport/open-data-analytics"><img src="/images/initiatives/overview-pages/Transport-analytics-overview.png"></a><br>
     <div class="header"><b>Open Data and Analytics for Urban Transportation</b></div><br>
-    <div class="para">We encourage sharing of open data so that developers can come up with creative solutions that improve our transport system</b>
+    <div class="para">We encourage sharing of open data so that developers can come up with creative solutions that improve our transport system
 </div>
 <br>